ottokruse/aws-custom-resources-demo/lambda-handler/README.md

 # Implementation of an AWS CloudFormation Custom Resource in AWS Lambda

-The code in this folder demonstrates how you can use AWS Lambda to implement a Custom Resource.
+The code in this folder demonstrates how you can implement a Custom Resource.

+- [./main.py](./main.py): the implementation of the Custom Resource by a Lambda function

+- [./cfnresponse.py](./cfnresponse.py): helper utility to send responses to the CloudFormation callback URL

 ## Outline: creating a Custom Resource in AWS Lambda